Chart Color Schemes

 AreaSearch analysis of employment trends sees Karrinyup - Gwelup - Carine performing better than 90% of local markets assessed across Australia

-As of June 2025, 13,425 residents were employed, and the unemployment rate was 2.7% below Greater Perth's rate of 3.9%.
-Workforce participation was broadly similar to Greater Perth's 65.2%.
-Employment is concentrated in health care & social assistance, professional & technical, and education & training, with a notable concentration in professional & technical at 1.5 times the regional average.
-Manufacturing has limited presence, with employment at 3.2% compared to 5.5% regionally.
+This rate is 2.7% lower than Greater Perth's rate of 3.9%.
+Workforce participation is similar to Greater Perth at 65.2%.
+Major employment sectors include health care & social assistance, professional & technical services, and education & training.
+Notably, professional & technical services have an employment level 1.5 times the regional average, while manufacturing has limited presence at 3.2% compared to the regional average of 5.5%.

-The area offers limited local employment opportunities as indicated by Census data.
-Over the year to June 2025, employment increased by 4.3%, labour force grew by 4.0%, and unemployment fell by 0.3 percentage points.
-This contrasts with Greater Perth where employment rose by 3.7% and unemployment rose slightly.
-State-level data to Sep-25 shows WA employment contracted by 0.82% (losing 14,590 jobs), with an unemployment rate of 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Karrinyup - Gwelup - Carine's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area's predominantly residential nature suggests limited local employment opportunities.
+Between June 2024 and June 2025, employment increased by 4.3%, labour force grew by 4.0%, and unemployment decreased by 0.3 percentage points.
+In contrast, Greater Perth saw employment rise by 3.7% while unemployment rose slightly.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Karrinyup-Gwelup-Carine's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment